 Sometimes, doing well in school comes down to strategy.
 Predicting what questions will be on an exam is an example.
 Everyone has some degree of photographic memory; hand writing potential test information on a condensed area of paper can be an excellent memorization aid.
 Having intellectual curiosity for the topic at hand is the best motivator for studies.
 As students advance, they get more and more choices within class selections and areas of study.
 As early as possible, they need to find what captures their interest.
 In a best-case scenario, the expert-trek starts while one is still in school.

 Congratulations!
-You have completed the Culture of Experts web-labyrinth.
+You have completed all Culture of Experts modules.